 Other: Bring in additional questions that tie in your organization’s strengths with the funder’s priorities.
 For example, was gender equality important, peace-building, economic prosperity/poverty alleviation?
 Examples include:

-Even with institutional funders, people engage – to a large extent – based upon emotion, which is why identifying vision and/or pain points is so important in the courtship stage.
+People engage – to a large extent – based upon emotion, which is why identifying vision and/or pain points is so important in the courtship stage.
+This applies to all funders, whether a grant-making institution or individual.
 Without identifying and addressing the emotional link to your mission, the likelihood of an investment dramatically decreases.
-Help the funder realize the gap between where they are and where they want to be through curiosity and probing questions:
+Help the funder realize the gap between where they are, and where they want to be, through curiosity and probing questions:

-Your time is previous and limited resource, so it is important to qualify or disqualify the funder candidate.
-Are they a true prospect or just a suspect?
-Does funder make decisions on their own?
-Do they get help from colleagues, a board, or in the case of engaging individuals, do they collaborate on decisions with a spouse?
-Do they think things over, are they data-driven, can a decisoin be made now?
+Your time is precious and a limited resource, so it is important to qualify or disqualify the funder candidate.
+Are they true prospects or just suspects?
+Does the funder make decisions on their own?
+Do they get help from colleagues, or a board, or in the case of engaging individuals, do they collaborate on decisions with a spouse?
+Do they think things over, are they data-driven, can a decision be made now?
 The goal is to uncover the following:

 Sample Questions:

 Use visuals!
 65% of the population consists of visual learners.
 “Do you mind if I show, not tell?”
-Have a slide show with your live narrative (auditory learners), highlighting how their vision ties into your work.
+Have a slideshow with your live narrative (auditory learners), highlighting how their vision ties into your work.
 You can also use a video.
 In both cases, talk about the people in the slides/video.
-Tell behind-the-scenes stories of the people you are serving so the listener can connect with the human element beyond the visuals while anchoring in your mission through storytelling.
+Tell behind-the-scenes stories of the people you are serving so the listener can connect with the human element while anchoring in your mission through storytelling.

 Note: Many funders respond well to deadlines.
 It focuses on their passion and why you are doing what you are doing.
-Example: Now that the program has been a proven success since 2007, the vision is ___________ by 2027, a 3-year plan that needs a financial anchor now, someone like you who also cares deeply about (issue area).
-You could go farther with: “I thought of you specifically because of your deep commitment to ________, and __________.”
+Example: Now that the program has been a proven success since 2014, the vision is ___________ by 2028, a 3-year plan that needs a financial anchor now, someone like you who also cares deeply about (issue area).
+You could go further with: “I thought of you specifically because of your deep commitment to ________, and __________.”

 Paint a picture of how their specific gift will make a difference.
 The arc of that narrative should include:

-* This is How the Communities We Serve Used to Be ((Stories/Emotional Texture of individuals who represent a larger population are most powerful, giving your audience someone to connect to and root for.)
+* This is how the communities we serve used to be (Stories/emotional textures of individuals who represent a larger population are most powerful, giving your audience someone to connect to and root for.)

-* Because of Supporters Like You, This is How They Look Today.
-(Stories/Emotional Texture of individuals who represent a larger population are most powerful)
+* Because of partners like you, this is how they look today.
+(Stories/emotional textures of individuals who represent a larger population are most powerful.)

 Another Way:

-What they share in their answers are the specific ways in which to engage them.
-The next steps would be fulfilling what they need to engage (as long as it fits within your mission, of course).
+What they share in their answers are the specific ways in which to engage with them.
+The next step would be fulfilling what they need to engage (as long as it fits within your mission and approach, of course).

 If the funder cycle is longer and involves a proposal or grant submission: